 The Committee has a policy of continuous review and now has a dynamometer to assess engine options.
 In addition, it reserves the right to test alternative engines in a live racing environment.
-Current engines eligible for use in Groups 2, 3, and 4 include (for any updates, please see the website):
+Current engines eligible for use in Groups 2, 3, and 4 include: